GokulnaathB/SpendWise-AI/README.md

 Developed an AI-Powered expense tracker.
-I named it Spendwise-AI.
+I named it SpendWise-AI.
 You can use it: https://spend-wise-ai-sable.vercel.app/
 - Made using MERN stack.
 - Deployed backend on Render and frontend on Vercel.
 - Implemented authentication using JWT.